Buster Douglas: Professional career

-Douglas made his debut on May 31, 1981, and defeated Dan O'Malley in a four-round bout.
-He was managed by John Johnson (former Ohio State assistant football coach.)
-He won his first five fights before coming into a fight with David Bey twenty pounds heavier than he usually did in his early fights.
-Bey knocked Douglas out in the second round to hand him his first defeat.
-After six more fights, all wins, Douglas fought Steffen Tangstad to a draw on October 16, 1982.
-He was penalized two points during the course of the fight which proved to be the difference.
+Douglas debuted on May 31, 1981, defeating Dan O'Malley in a four-round bout.
+He was managed by former Ohio State University assistant football coach John Johnson.
+Douglas won his first five fights before coming into a fight with David Bey weighing 20 pounds heavier than he usually had for his previous bouts.
+Bey handed Douglas his first defeat by knocking him out in the second round.
+After six more fights, all of which he won, Douglas fought Steffen Tangstad to a draw on October 16, 1982.
+He was penalized two points during the course of the fight, which proved to be the difference on the judges' scorecards.

-After the draw Douglas beat largely journeyman fighters over the next fourteen months.
-Two of his wins were against Jesse Clark.
-Douglas fought him a total of three times and knocked him out all three times.
+After the draw, Douglas beat largely journeyman fighters for the next 14 months.
+Two of his wins were knockouts of Jesse Clark, whom Douglas had also stopped in 1981.
+Douglas needed just seven total rounds of fighting in the three bouts combined to score the three KOs.
 In his last fight of 1983, Douglas was dominating opponent Mike White, but White knocked him out in the ninth round.

-On November 9, Douglas was scheduled to fight heavyweight contender Trevor Berbick in Las Vegas.
-Berbick pulled out of the bout three days before it was scheduled and Randall "Tex" Cobb elected to take the fight in Berbick's place.
-Douglas defeated the former heavyweight contender by winning a majority decision.
+On November 9, 1984, Douglas was scheduled to face heavyweight contender Trevor Berbick in Las Vegas.
+Berbick withdrew from the bout three days before it was to take place; Randall "Tex" Cobb elected to take the fight on short notice in Berbick's stead.
+Douglas defeated the former heavyweight contender by majority decision.
 The next year, he fought up-and-coming contender Jesse Ferguson.
-In 1986, Douglas fought only three times, defeating former champion Greg Page and fringe contender David Jaco in two of the fights.
-This earned him a shot at the International Boxing Federation championship that Michael Spinks was stripped of for refusing to defend it.
-Douglas started well against Tony Tucker and was ahead on points, but he ran out of gas and was stopped in the tenth round.
+Douglas fought just three times in 1986, defeating former champion Greg Page and fringe contender David Jaco in two of the bouts.
+This earned him a shot at the International Boxing Federation championship that was stripped from Michael Spinks for refusing to defend it against Tony Tucker.
+Douglas started well against Tucker and was ahead on points, but he ran out of stamina and suffered a technical knockout in the tenth round.

-After the Tucker defeat and series of disagreements, James split with his father; the Douglas family was shattered, and James started business from scratch and handpicked another team for himself, particularly a new trainer.
-This won him four consecutive fights and he went on to fight Trevor Berbick in 1989, winning by a unanimous decision.
-He followed that up with a unanimous decision victory over future heavyweight champion Oliver McCall, and earned a shot at the undisputed heavyweight championship held by Mike Tyson, who became the universally recognized champion after knocking out Spinks in one round in 1988.
-(Douglas fought on the undercard of the event and defeated Mike Williams by TKO in seven rounds.)
+After the Tucker defeat and a series of disagreements, James split with his father; the Douglas family was shattered.
+James started business from scratch and hand-picked another team for himself, particularly a new trainer.
+This helped him win his next four fights.
+After the false start in 1984, Douglas finally fought Berbick in 1989, winning a unanimous decision.
+He followed that up with a unanimous decision victory over future heavyweight champion Oliver McCall, which earned him a shot at Mike Tyson for the undisputed heavyweight championship.
+Tyson became the universally recognized champion after knocking out Spinks in one round in 1988.
+(Douglas fought on the undercard of that event, defeating Mike Williams by seventh-round TKO.)